spryker/spryker-docs/docs/dg/dev/acp/app-composition-platform-installation.md

 * `spryker/session: ^4.15.1` or later
 * `spryker/oauth-client: ^1.4.0` or later

-#### App modules
+#### ACP App modules

 {% info_block warningBox "Apps- and PBC-specific modules" %}

-Depending on the specific ACP apps or [PBCs](/docs/pbc/all/pbc.html#acp-app-composition-platform-apps) you intend to use through ACP, you need to add or update the modules for each respective app or PBC as explained in the corresponding app guide.
+Depending on the specific ACP Apps you intend to use through ACP, you need to add or update the modules for each respective app as explained in the corresponding app guide.

 {% endinfo_block %}